 In addition, the trimming method is also important.
 For instance, some varieties of plants and shrubs should never be trimmed with shears because they require hand pruning.
 It’s important that you are using the right method for the right plant.

-Although it seems like a small detail, edging can make a huge difference in how your overall landscape looks.
+Although it seems like a small detail, edging plant beds in spring can make a huge difference in how your overall landscape looks.
 While edging is typically thought of more as an aesthetic detail, there is also some structural importance to this landscape maintenance task, as well.

 Creating a straight edge that separates your beds from your lawn helps keep these two areas of the landscape separate.
 This can even play an impact in reducing weeds.
 A proper edge can also help reduce weeds spreading from your lawn into your landscape beds.

-You should also be sure that mulching is part of your landscape maintenance checklist.
+You should also be sure that mulching is part of your spring landscape maintenance.
 Like edging, mulching is both aesthetically appealing and functional.
 The addition of mulch to your plant beds provides a neat and tidy look.
 But it also serves several important functions, as well.

 For one, mulch helps the soil to retain moisture by acting as a barrier between the soil and the sun.
 This can be of critical importance during periods of drought when mulch will help conserve soil moisture by reducing evaporation on both sunny and windy days.
 Mulch also assists with weed suppression by limiting their access to sunlight and stifling their growth.